 Plants That Grow Well Under Pine Trees

-In order to have the best chance of plants surviving and growing under your pine tree, you need to find acidic plants that can thrive in shade and also a drier soil as well.
+In order to have the best chance of plants surviving and growing under your pine tree, you need to find acidic plants that can thrive in shade and also drier soil as well.

 Perennial flowers that love acid soil